foxfollow/5words10seconds/README.md

 ### Features
 - Supports both English and Ukrainian languages
 - Supports dark and light themes
+- Saved data from cloud to local database - SwiftData
 - Includes instructions on how to play

 ### TODO in the future